 For the band, punk is how they dissent from the perceived capitalist society of privilege that regards sport as more valuable than innocent civilians being killed oversees.
 They have angst to the maximum capacity and a defiant need to rebel against anyone who doesn’t want to hear it.
 These three girls are outsiders but possess such resolute spirit in what they believe in; for the fleeting time that they’re likely to believe in it as impulsive teenagers anyway.
 Who of us can’t relate to Klara’s matter-of-fact confession that she doesn’t “want to wait four years to become good at guitar”, illustrating the amusing youthful need for instant gratification.

-Their vehicle of expression in punk music is actually semi-irrelevant because We Are the Best is at its best when highlighting the root of their angst and the disconnected perspective they have of themselves.
-When Bobo accidentally cuts her hand with a knife and begins panicking hysterically, it exposes a thirteen year old who may have got the world figured out politically and philosophically in her mind but still thinks she’s going to die from a small hand cut.
-At her core she’s still an emotionally fragile young girl who feels insecure about boys and her appearance like all her peers.
-When the group excitedly go to meet two punk boys in a neighbouring town, she is left the odd one out in their courting.
-It’s a superb scene at isolating her sorrow, reminding you of a time when those exact feelings tore your own heart out and you’d feel justified in doing anything to repair it.
+Their vehicle of expression in punk music is actually semi-irrelevant because We Are the Best! is at its best when highlighting the root of their angst and the disconnected perspective they have of themselves.
+When Bobo accidentally cuts her hand with a knife and begins panicking hysterically, it exposes a thirteen year old who may have got the world figured out politically and philosophically in her mind, but still thinks she’s going to die from a minkr hand cut.
+At her core, she’s still an emotionally fragile young girl who feels insecure about boys and her appearance like all her peers.
+When the group excitedly go to meet two punk boys in a neighbouring city (suburb?), she is left the odd one out in their courting.
+It’s a superb scene in isolating her sorrow, reminding you of a time when those exact feelings tore your own heart out and you’d feel justified in doing anything to repair it.

 Disco definitely doesn’t suck, though!